pleiszenburg/loggedfs-python/README.rst

 	loggedfs -f -p /var

-You should see logs like these:
+You should see logs like these :

 ::
 	tail -f /var/log/syslog